X&Y: Commercial performance

-Despite leaking a week before release, X&Y reached number one in 32 countries worldwide.
-It became the best-selling album of 2005 with over 8.3 million copies shifted globally, while the overall music industry saw a three per cent drop in sales.
-On iTunes, it was the first time a digital pre-order topped the charts in all of the 19 countries the store was available.
-In March 2006, EMI stated that the record had already moved 9.9 million copies.
-It debuted atop the UK Albums Chart with 464,471 units, becoming Coldplay's third chart-topping work and the third-biggest opening week in the country's history at the time.
-As of January 2025, X&Y remains the sixth-fastest-selling album in the United Kingdom, behind Take That, the Beatles, Ed Sheeran, Oasis and Adele.
+Despite leaking online before release, X&Y reached number one in 32 countries.
+EMI shipped over 5 million copies of the album in its first week worldwide.
+It led the charts in all 19 territories covered by iTunes.
+Coldplay had the best-selling record of the year as a result, shifting 8.3 million units against a 3% decline in overall sales across the music industry.
+The band also hit number one on the UK Albums Chart with 464,471 copies, which made X&Y the third-fastest-seller in British history at the time.
+As of 2025, it ranks at sixth place, behind releases from Take That, the Beatles, Ed Sheeran, Oasis and Adele.

-It spent 13 consecutive weeks at number one on the European Top 100 Albums chart, between June and August 2005.
-In July 2013, the British Phonographic Industry (BPI) certified the record 9× Platinum, while Music Week ranked it at number nine on their "Biggest-Selling Albums of the 21st Century" editorial.
-As of October 2021, X&Y has sold more than 2.8 million units in the United Kingdom, making it the second biggest Coldplay album, after A Rush of Blood to the Head (2002).
+The record has spent 13 consecutive weeks atop the European Top 100 Albums chart, between June and August 2005.
+In July 2013, the British Phonographic Industry (BPI) certified it 9× Platinum.
+In March 2016, Music Week ranked X&Y at ninth place on its "Biggest-Selling Albums of the 21st Century" list.
+The album has sold over 2.8 million units in Britain, becoming Coldplay's second most successful album, following A Rush of Blood to the Head (2002).

 In the United States, the American press considered X&Y a landmark achievement for the band.
-The album debuted at number one on the Billboard 200 with 737,000 copies sold during a highly competitive week at retail, which included releases from the Black Eyed Peas, Shakira and the White Stripes.
-Coldplay also achieved the highest first week sales for a new release in Capitol history.
+The album debuted at number one on the Billboard 200 with 737,294 copies sold during a competitive retail season, including releases from Black Eyed Peas, Shakira and the White Stripes.
+Coldplay had the largest first-week sales for a new release at Capitol.
 They spent three weeks atop the Billboard 200, marking the longest stay for a British group since the Beatles in December 2000 and January 2001.
-The Recording Industry Association of America (RIAA) certified the record 3× Platinum for shipments of more than three million units.
-In Canada, it debuted at number one with 105,000 copies, doubling the previous biggest debut of the year.
-X&Y was certified 5× Platinum in December 2008 for shipments of 500,000 copies.
+X&Y was certified 3× Platinum by the Recording Industry Association of America (RIAA) for three million shipments.
+In Canada, the album debuted at number one with 105,000 copies, doubling the previous biggest debut of the year.
+In Japan, it debuted at number six on the Oricon Albums Chart with 32,347 copies sold.